jamesyoung-15/aws-serverless-face-blurring/README.md

 ## Potential Todo

-Current project kinda low complexity (albeit supposed to just be mainly for learning), can expand with:
+Current project can have better complexity (project purpose afterall is for learning), can expand with:

 - Add video face-blur support (note: free tier Rekognition is 60 min per month, may need to self-host)
 - Login support w/ persistent storage